New Graduate Student Survival Page

 Registering for lower-level classes

 If you must register for a 100- or 200-level class, you will need to fill out a special form.
 These classes cannot be used as credit toward your degree, but you may need them as prerequisites for other classes or as deficiencies.
-You may get the form online or from the Graduate Office (Fitch Hall).
+You may get the form online or from the Graduate Office (Fidel Center, second floor).
 You will need signatures from your advisor, the department chair, and the graduate dean.
+With the necessary approvals, these classes do count towards full-time enrollment.
 This form is not required if you are taking a Physical Recreation or Fine Arts class as a 13th credit.

 Long distance telephone calls

 Many student offices have a telephone which may be used for on-campus (last four digits) and local calls (dial "9" and the number).
 If you want to make long distance calls from anywhere on campus, you will need a personal Telephone Access (TAC) Number.
-You may get this number at the Information Systems Department (ISD) Building (#22).
-It's the building due east of MSEC and you enter through the door on the east side.
+You may get this number at the Information Systems Department (call extension 5700).
 Once you have this number, you may call long distance from any phone on campus.
 Just dial "3", your TAC number, "9" (to get off-campus), "1" (for long distance) and then the number.

 Health Care Center